underpostnet/engine/src/client/public/cyberia-docs/QUEST-SYSTEM.md

 Quests are defined server-side as MongoDB documents and delivered to the client through the Engine REST API.
 Progress is tracked per-player in `CyberiaQuestProgress` documents.

-> **Implementation status — Pre-alpha:** The Quest and QuestProgress MongoDB schemas and Engine REST API (`src/api/cyberia-quest`, `src/api/cyberia-quest-progress`) are defined and seeded.
-Go server integration (quest tracking, objective evaluation, reward delivery via FCT) is planned for the **Alpha milestone**.
-For pre-alpha, quest progress is ephemeral: it lives in the client session only and resets on page reload.
+> **Implementation status — Alpha (talk objectives):** The Quest and QuestProgress MongoDB schemas and Engine REST API (`src/api/cyberia-quest`, `src/api/cyberia-quest-progress`) are defined and seeded.
+The Go server fetches quest definitions at instance init and now evaluates `talk` objectives, grants quests, advances steps, and delivers rewards via FCT on completion (driven by `dlg_complete` — see ACTION-SYSTEM.md). `collect` and `kill` objective evaluation remains planned for a later Alpha increment.
+Quest progress is authoritative **per Go session** (in-memory) and best-effort mirrored to `POST /api/cyberia-quest-progress`; it resets on reconnect.
+The C client surfaces it through the **Quest Journal** (see below).

 ---